pierre-rouleau/pel/doc/pel-manual.rst

     is nil, otherwise it automatically selects SR-Speedbar, which is more convenient.

-- To close the currently opened speedbar, use ``open-close-speedbar`` again.
+- To close the currently opened speed-bar, use ``open-close-speedbar`` again.
-- When using a speed-bar you can use the ``pel-toggle-to-speedbar`` command to quickly mode point betwwen your current window and the speed-bar window.
+- When using a speed-bar you can use the ``pel-toggle-to-speedbar`` command to quickly move point between your current window and the speed-bar window.
 - Force a refresh of the speed-bar contents with the ``pel-speedbar-refresh`` command.
-- By default the speed-bar do not show the
+- By default the speed-bar does not show the
   `Emacs level-1 and level-2 hidden files`_.
 To toggle the display of the level-1 hidden files, use the ``pel-speedbar-toggle-show-all-files`` command.
   It will warn if no speed-bar is opened.
 - The speed-bar can display the source code file tags.
   To toggle sorting of the tags use the ``pel-speedbar-toggle-sorting`` command.
   It will warn if no speed-bar is opened.
-- When Emacs is running in graphics mode, it can use icons for the speedbar nodes.
+- When Emacs is running in graphics mode, it can use icons for the speed-bar nodes.
 Toggle between the use of iconns and simple ASCII characters with ``pel-speedbar-toggle-images``.
   It will warn if no speed-bar is opened.